Java client for QuestDB

 This is the reference for the QuestDB Java client when QuestDB is used as a server.
 For embedded QuestDB, see the Java embedded guide.

-The QuestDB Java client connects to QuestDB over the QWP binary protocol (WebSocket).
+The QuestDB Java client connects to QuestDB over QWP — QuestDB Wire Protocol — a columnar binary protocol carried over WebSocket.
 It supports high-throughput data ingestion and streaming SQL queries on the same transport.

 Key capabilities: